 Papiro & Mint is back with the third part of the article A Decade in Film: 10 Years 100 Movies.
 Since 2019 marks the last year of the 2010 decade, I’ve decided to gather the 100 most important and influential movies of the last ten years.
-Divided in four parts, the movies will be organized by release date and will be posted each week until we reach 2018, covering its significance and a personal intake from each title.
+Divided in four parts, the movies will be organized by release date and will be posted each week until we reach 2018, covering their significance and a personal intake from each title.
 You can check the first part of the article here and the second part here.

 For this week, I’ve struggled to fit 20 movies into a list that covers the years of 2014 and 2015, both incredibly exciting years that I can say it’s probably one of my favourites from this decade.
 Also, 2015 brings back special memories since I was working in a movie theater at the time, so many movies from this list was actually watched on the big screen.